Laser Safety Officer Training Course – 2 Days: Oct 14-15, 2021

 Desktop or laptop with camera, fast network connection (not dial-up) and 1 GB of RAM with a dual core processor for 360p resolution or for 720 resolution 2 GB of RAM with a quad core processor.
 Log in information will be provided to course participants after registration.

-Course notes provided to all participants registered by May 8, 2020.
+Course notes shipped to all participants registered by September 30, 2021.
 For later registrations, we cannot guarantee deliver of course notes in time of course start date.

 This unique course provides a Canadian context to meet provincial and federal requirements while examining the various ANSI standards and the updated ANSI Z136.1 (2014) Safe Use of Lasers.
 The course will provide a solid background for an administrative laser safety program and will provide an overview of the different mathematical calculations that may be required in laser safety.

 Course tools allow participants to develop and maintain excellence in laser safety program at their own facilities.

 This course is ideal for any health and safety professional requiring knowledge on laser safety for Class 3B or Class 4 lasers in manufacturing, commercial, hospitals, medical clinics, university environments or anyone requiring additional knowledge of the responsibilities of a LSO.

 A certificate will be issued to participants who successfully complete the course.
 Course is eligible for CRBOH ROH or ROHT Registration maintenance points and ABIH Certification (CIH) maintenance points.

 Laser Fundamentals, Properties and Laser Classes